smychoi/DSIDataViz_SallyChoi/README.md

-# DSIDataViz_SallyChoi
+# DSI-Data-Visualization-Coursework

-A repository of my in-class code-along R scripts for DSI's Data Visualization course.
+A repository of my in-class code-along R scripts and assignments for the Data Science Institute's Data Visualization course.